 Food and Drink

 Our meal for this flight was a starter of Walnut and Orange Salad, a choice of Lasagne, Chicken in herb cream sauce, and Mousaka.
 We both went for the Lasange.
 And for dessert was a sticky toffee Slice.
-All accompanied by a choice of red or white wine and a bottle of water.
+All are accompanied by a choice of red or white wine and a bottle of water.
 The Starter was … a bit rubbish.
 The lasagne was fairly tasty and the dessert was not great, a little dry and a bit nothingy.
 But really Airline food is never fantastic and this is as good as any other flight.
 To be honest we just think we lucked out on a less than brilliant menu day as the return flight suited us better.